Mergers and acquisitions involving UK companies: October to December 2024

 It is not uncommon for the value of M&A transactions to vary considerably from one quarter to the next.
 This mainly reflects the nature of M&A activity in that these capture one-off deals.
 Therefore, if a particularly high-value M&A deal completes in a given quarter, it can make that quarter seem out of line with those that precede and follow it.

-The volatility of M&A transactions also makes it difficult to link M&A statistics with other economic indicators, such as gross domestic product (GDP), or global events, because of the time it can take between announcing and completing an M&A deal.
+The volatility of M&A transactions also makes it difficult to link M&A statistics with other economic indicators, such as gross domestic product, or global events because of the time it can take between announcing and completing the M&A deal.
 Therefore, it can be more informative to look at longer-term trends within M&A statistics rather than focusing on quarterly movements.

-Details of any notable M&A deals that completed in Quarter 1 (Jan to Mar) 2024 can be found in Sections 3, 4 and 5 of this statistical bulletin.
-Lists of notable completed M&As valued above £100 million and that took place in earlier quarters, can also be found in our previously published Mergers and acquisitions bulletins.
+Details of any notable M&A deals that completed in Quarter 4 (Oct to Dec) 2024 can be found in Sections 3, 4 and 5 of this statistical bulletin.
+Lists of notable completed M&As valued above £100 million and which took place in earlier quarters, can be found in our previous bulletins.

 Nôl i'r tabl cynnwys